BAMGames/europa-universalis-rules/doc/hre.md

 the eastern half of the current province.
 Many losses incurred during the reformation, compensated (partially) during the TYW.
 No military action beyond being burned once, apparently.

+I propose to include the Archbishopric of Mainz in the Franconia minor (other bishoprics).
+The territory is reaffected to Hesse (Darmstadt house).

 ## History of Thuringia and Saxony
 Thuringia mostly occupies the Ernestine Saxony, and the rest is the